csulit/rn-range-slider/README.md

 # RangeSlider

-Forked version modified `onStartShouldSetPanResponderCapture` value from `falseFunc` to `trueFunc` to work with modals `onStartShouldSetPanResponderCapture: trueFunc`

 A highly optimized and fully customizable pure TS component for value range selection.

 The component is not re-rendered while user moves the thumb.<br/>